Concours d'Elégance

 Evaluation criteria and awards

-The winner of each class receives a «First in Class» honor and is eligible to win the «Best in Show» award.
+The winner of each class receives a «First in Class» honor and is eligible to win the «Best of Show» award.
 Each car will be judged based upon the following criteria:

 Appearance: